nosajio/writing/futurescript-2015-10-01.md

 I’ve quoted Atwoods law in [a post](https://metabroadcast.com/blog/making-bots-work-for-us) before, it goes like this: "any application that can be written in JavaScript, will eventually be written in JavaScript.".

-I recently went to a talk about [Nativescript](https://www.nativescript.org/) which is a promising step towards writing native apps with Javascript.
+I recently attended talk about [Nativescript](https://www.nativescript.org/) which is a promising step towards writing native apps with Javascript.
 It's impressive, but things like this make me a bit nervous because they are adding another layer between the programmer and the raw metal.
 How far will this go?

 Whether we like it or not Javascript is still moving fast.
 If you’re a lover of Javascript, then belt up and enjoy the ride.
 If you’re a hater, I suggest you get ready for the show.